-RMIT’s AFI Research Collection, in partnership with RMIT Culture, and the Screen and Sound Cultures Research Group at RMIT University, is pleased to announce the 2021 AFI Research Collection Fellowship.
+RMIT’s AFI Research Collection, in partnership with RMIT Culture and the Screen and Sound Cultures Research Group at RMIT University is pleased to announce the 2023/2024 AFI Research Collection Fellowship.

 The AFI Research Collection (AFIRC) is an essential resource for Australian film and television scholarship.
-Its holdings reflect a diversity of materials (screenplays, production stills, press kits, and soundtracks) associated with film and television production in Australia.
-These unique and specialised collections are supported by comprehensive holdings of books, journals and industry publications from Australia and overseas.
+Its holdings reflect a diversity of research materials and ephemera, including screenplays, production stills, special collections, press kits, and soundtracks, associated with film and television production in Australia.
+These unique and specialist collections are supported by comprehensive holdings of books, journals and industry publications from Australia and overseas.

 What support is available?

-Depending on the requirements of the applicant, the Fellowship may be awarded for a period of between two and six weeks.
+Depending on the requirements of the applicant, the Fellowship may be awarded for generally the equivalent of a period of between two and six weeks.
 The Fellowship will include the following in-kind-support: